abdullahridwan/runningLog/README.md

 ## Inspiration
 * Once quarintine started, I started getting into running
-* Started off with the Strava App, however, I wanted an quick and easy way to log all of my runs
+* Started off with the Strava App, however, I wanted an quick and easy way to log all of my runs.
 * Also wanted a comments/notes section to jot down my thoughts during that run.
 * For example, there were many times where I realized that my form was off and wanted to jot down my mistake.
 * Went from Strava to the notes app for this reason, but wanted a more robust option